strohs/springboot-blogen-vuejs/README.md

-[LoginController](backend/src/main/java/com/blogen/api/v1/controllers/LoginController.java) that converts user credentials provided from the OAuth2 provider into a Blogen JWT, and then returns the main index.html back to the web browser... along with a cookie containing the JWT -the vue.js application will re-load the main page and check for the presence of this cookie.
+[LoginController](backend/src/main/java/com/blogen/api/v1/controllers/LoginController.java) that converts user credentials provided from the OAuth2 provider into a Blogen JWT, and then returns the main index.html back to the web browser... along with a cookie containing the JWT
+- the vue.js application will re-load the main page and check for the presence of this cookie.
 If present, it will call a REST API endpoint to retrieve the user's (complete) details from the database

 NOTE: that the above process may not be the "best" approach for handling OAuth2 logins with single page applications.
 I wanted to try and get the authorization code grant flow working with vue.js and Spring Security, rather than using the **implicit flow**, which is what a majority of single page application use.
-Additionally, as of writing this, Spring Security does not support the implicit flow.
+Additionally, as of writing this, Spring Security does not (yet) support the implicit flow.

 #### OAuth 2.0 Resource Server
-Blogen also uses Spring Security's OAuth2 resource server support to secure api endpoints.
+Blogen also uses Spring Security's OAuth2 resource server support to secure its api endpoints.
 Out of the box, it supports using JSON Web Tokens to provide authentication and authorization.
 The resource server is activated using the following Spring Security configurer: